History of science: Developments in political science and economics

 In political science during the 20th century, the study of ideology, behaviouralism and international relations led to a multitude of 'pol-sci' subdisciplines including rational choice theory, voting theory, game theory (also used in economics), psephology, political geography/geopolitics, political anthropology/political psychology/political sociology, political economy, policy analysis, public administration, comparative political analysis and peace studies/conflict analysis.
 In economics, John Maynard Keynes prompted a division between microeconomics and macroeconomics in the 1920s.
 Under Keynesian economics macroeconomic trends can overwhelm economic choices made by individuals.
 Governments should promote aggregate demand for goods as a means to encourage economic expansion.
 Following World War II, Milton Friedman created the concept of monetarism.
 Monetarism focuses on using the supply and demand of money as a method for controlling economic activity.
 In the 1970s, monetarism has adapted into supply-side economics which advocates reducing taxes as a means to increase the amount of money available for economic expansion.
 Other modern schools of economic thought are New Classical economics and New Keynesian economics.
 New Classical economics was developed in the 1970s, emphasizing solid microeconomics as the basis for macroeconomic growth.
-New Keynesian economics was created partially in response to New Classical economics, and deals with how inefficiencies in the market create a need for control by a central bank or government.
+New Keynesian economics was created partially in response to New Classical economics.
+It shows how imperfect competition and market rigidities, means monetary policy has real effects, and enables analysis of different policies.